American husband is released without charges in his wife’s disappearance in the Bahamas

 Wednesday, April 15

-Husband returns to the US: Brian Hooker returned to the US to visit his mother who “is very ill,” his attorney told NBC Wednesday, adding that police were informed of his departure.
+Husband returns to the US: Brian Hooker returned to the US to visit his mother, who “is ill,” his attorney told CNN.

 The-CNN-Wire